 Afterward, when you are finished with the calibration, you can enable these features and see how they affect the image quality.

 Naturally, if you are using your TV as a monitor or for console gaming, you should leave ‘Game Mode’/’PC Mode’ on.
 Furthermore, the ‘Noise Removal/Reduction’ feature should only be used with low-quality content and disabled otherwise.

 Brightness & Contrast

-This is why we recommend using the Movie or Cinema picture preset which usually has the most accurate color settings.
+This is why we recommend using the Movie/Cinema or Filmmaker picture preset, which usually has the most accurate color settings.

 And that’s it.
 That is as much as you can do to make your TV’s picture better without purchasing any professional calibration CDs or services.